To my fellow Gen Xers (born 1965-1980) and my wiser Baby Boomers (born 1946-1964),

 If you want to appeal to today’s largest population segment, you need to give some serious thought on how to market, sell, and engage with the Millennials, because they are different.

 According to Pew Research Center, 40% of the Millennials have at least a bachelor’s degree.
 Compare this to 32% for the Gen Xers and 26% for the Baby Boomers.
-Respect their intelligence and education.
+Respect their intelligence and education and realize that traditional marketing tactics won't get a response from Millennials.

 They probably don’t remember what life was like before the Internet; they grew up with Google, Facebook, Instagram; and, with 98% of them using smartphones, they are responsible for the demise of desktops.
 If you want Millennials as part of your customer base, your website needs to be mobile-friendly and you need to engage with them using the right social media strategy.